ocaml/ocaml.org/data/tutorials/getting-started/3_01_toplevel.md

 Commands beginning with a hash character `#`, such as `#quit` or `#help`, are not evaluated by OCaml; they are interpreted as commands by UTop.

-You're now ready to hack with UTop and follow through this Tour of OCaml.
+You're now ready to hack with UTop!
 If you hit any issue with the toplevel, don't hesitate to [ask on Discuss](https://discuss.ocaml.org/).